Lieder im Entgleiten— Orchestral Songs —

 Photo: Sonja Ebner-Kohn, Wikipedia

-The work is dedicated to Dietrich Fischer-Dieskau, the “singer of the century”, who, with his vocal artistry “bordering on a miracle” (Le Monde), gifted the world with spiritual and musical experiences of the highest order.
+The work is dedicated to the ‘singer of the century’ Dietrich Fischer-Dieskau, whose vocal artistry – described by Le Monde as ‘bordering on the miraculous’ – was a gift to the world of intellectual and musical experiences of the very highest order.